Are you a Savvy Property Investor? Or looking to get started?

 If you choose a Line of Credit to finance your property purchase, we recommend that the loan not be used for private purposes.
 If there is a fluctuating balance (due to a variety of deposits and withdrawals) and the loan is used for both private purposes and for rental property purposes, this can quickly diminish the amount of interest that can be claimed as a tax deduction.

 Be aware that the calculation of interest, that can then be included in the rental deductions, in this type of instance, is also quite involved and time-consuming.
-Feel free to talk to us at Knox Taxation & Business Advisory.
 We’ll be happy to explain it further and help you with a formula for making the correct deduction calculations regarding interest on your loans.

 - Body Corporate Fees (or Owners Corporation Management Fees)